-For example, if you want to bed your arm up at the elbow the bicep muscles need to engage (to pull the lower arm up) while your triceps need to relax or disengage (to allow the arm up).
+For example, if you want to bed your arm up at the elbow, the bicep muscles need to engage to pull the lower arm up while your triceps need to relax or disengage to allow the arm to move.
 The brain is tasked with coordinating the movements of opposing muscles.
 The movement signal from the brain directs certain muscles to engage while the opposing muscles relax.
-When someone has spastic CP their brain is not able to send these normal movement signals to certain muscles.
+In people with CP, the brain is not able to send these normal movement signals to certain muscles.
 Rather than signaling one set of muscles to relax while opposing muscles engage, the spastic CP brain sends a distorted signal that directs both opposing muscle sets to engage at the same time.
 This causes the opposing muscles to lock up and become rigid.

-One unique characteristic of spastic cerebral palsy is that it tends to afflict only specific areas or parts of the body.
-This has led to the development of further sub classifications of spastic cerebral palsy cases based on the involved areas of the body.
-There are 3 different sub classifications differentiated by the area of the body that suffers from hypertonia.
+One unique characteristic of spastic CP is that it tends to afflict only specific areas or parts of the body.
+This has led to the development of further sub-classifications of spastic CP cases based on the involved areas of the body.
+There are 3 different sub-classifications differentiated by the area of the body that suffers from hypertonia.